TheFishNextDoor/Tasks/README.md

 - **Associated Data:**
     - Player: The player harvesting the block
     - Location: The location of the block
+    - Entity: The player harvesting the block
-    - Item: The harvested item
+    - Item: The item in the players hand
     - Block: The harvested block
-    - Amount: The amount harvested

 ### TAKE_LECTERN_BOOK
 - **Description:** Triggered when a player takes a book from a lectern.